Silk Fabric Care and Sewing FAQ

 Does silk tear at the seams?

-The fit and pressure on the garment can also contribute to seam tearing.
-For example, a silk blouse that is too tight at the bust or under the arms will place excessive strain on the seams.
-Similarly, for snug-fitting skirts or pants, it is advisable to make the lining slightly smaller than the outer silk fabric.
-This way, any tension at the hips or thighs will be absorbed by the lining rather than the silk, making it easier and less costly to replace the lining if needed.
+Garment fit and pressure on the fabric can also contribute to seam tearing.
+A silk blouse that is too tight at the bust or under the arms places excessive strain on the seams.
+For snug-fitting skirts and pants, make the lining slightly smaller than the outer silk so any tension is absorbed by the lining with any tearing limited to the lining rather than the more difficult to replace outer silk.

 Is silk delicate?

-The degree of delicacy can vary based on the fabric weight, weave, and finish, however in general silk is considered a delicate fabric due to the fine fabric structure and the special care it requires in cleaning and storage.
+The degree of delicacy varies based on the fabric weight, weave, and finish.
+In general silk is considered a delicate fabric due to the fine fabric structure and the special care required in cleaning and storage.

 Does silk last?

-The durability of silk largely depends on selecting the appropriate weight or momme for your intended use, as well as considering how the garment will be worn.
+Silk can last for many years if the appropriate weight and weave are selected for the intended use and the garment is cared for properly.
 Lightweight silk fabrics with open weaves, such as silk chiffon or silk georgette, have a delicate strength and are more prone to wear.

 When choosing silk for a garment, consider how often it will be worn and the type of contact it will have with other fabrics.
 For example, will the garment be worn daily, such as to work, and will it frequently have other garments layered over it?
 Will there be constant friction from items like sweaters or blazers being put on and taken off multiple times a day?
 Also, be sure to consider whether the silk garment will rub against rough surfaces, such as chair upholstery, and how often this will occur.